skippyta/blackwinglair/index.md

 This is the hardest 3.

-Flamegor will stack up a debuff on all targets in LOS of that increases fire damage taken and leaves a dot.
+Firemaw will stack up a debuff on all targets in LOS of that increases fire damage taken and leaves a dot.

 **Main Tank** will wear full fire resist gear so that this debuff drops off on its own for him.